 Wow!
 This title sounds as romantic as a guy who gets his wife Tupperware for their anniversary.
 (No offense to anyone who’s done that.)
-In my last post I started a series called “True Love is…”, and my goal is to help us look at the unconventional side of love, but to say true love is monotonous seems to be going a little too far doesn’t it?
+In my last post, I discussed an unconventional side of love, but to say true love is monotonous seems to be going a little too far, doesn’t it?
 It almost seems degrading.
 This is because we often see monotony and boredom as synonymous terms.
 While there may be an element of accuracy to that, I don’t believe boredom accurately captures the full meaning of monotony.

 Monotony simply refers to a routine, something you do every day, often without even thinking about it.
 Brushing your teeth, taking a shower, getting dressed, and going to work are all monotonous tasks.
 However, the monotony of the task in no way devalues or deemphasizes the importance of it.
 So, to say that true love is monotonous in no way undermines its worth; it simply means that our routines are consistent with our choice to love.